-Hike: Here is a pleasant hike with maybe a ten day span through Autumn.
+Here is a pleasant hike with maybe a ten-day span through Autumn.
 Best hiked Oct 6th through the 18th.
 The hike of choice is up the canyon.
-Down the canyon isn't bad.
+Descending the canyon isn't bad.
 It's just more of a forest walk in a very undefined canyon that meets up with FR237 in 0.8 miles.
 Which happens to be the upper end of Pumphouse Wash and a mere quarter mile from the confluence with Kelly Canyon.

 Take off from the southeast corner of the bridge by a gate.
-Follow the defunct road for about 5 minutes then head right into the creek bed.
+Follow the defunct road for about 5 minutes, then head right into the creek bed.
 The foliage is so dense you all but forget about the highway within minutes.
 You are greeted by a forest mixed with oaks.
 The oak is quickly chocked out by maples galore.
-There is no trail, simply follow the creek bed up.
-You will encounter minor bushwhacking, good news being it's lite, few and far between.
+There is no trail.
+Follow the creek bed up.
+You will encounter minor bushwhacking, the good news being it's lite, few and far between.
 Fallen trees are the extent of obstacles for this canyon.
-The creek is mostly one to five foot basalt rock with various low vegetation plants to vines.
+The creek is mostly one to five-foot basalt rock with various low vegetation plants to vines.

 I didn't hike the full length of the canyon to the forest road.
 Turn around is arbitrary unless you're just committed to conquering the canyon.
-The canyon does appears to get tighter in the upper end.
-However, knowing I was in the limestone layer I figured anymore coconino was unlikely.
+The canyon does appear to get tighter in the upper end.
+However, knowing I was in the limestone layer, I figured anymore Coconino Sandstone was unlikely.
 The maples are abundant throughout and beautiful in season.
-Otherwise it's not a very exciting canyon as has been my experience with other small canyons nearby.
+Otherwise, it's not a very exciting canyon as has been my experience with other small canyons nearby.
 Pleasant and entertaining once.

 Check out the Official Route and Triplogs.